 The above examples are get-rich-quick ventures where people don’t make money the right way.
 But when you search the internet, you will come across many suggestions to make money fast.
 But these ideas can only satisfy your monthly financial obligations.

-While it’s possible to make money quickly, I wouldn’t advise people, especially the young ones, to preoccupy their mind with getting fast cash hoping to become rich.
+While it’s possible to make money quickly, I wouldn’t advise people, especially the young ones, to preoccupy their minds with getting fast cash hoping to become rich.
 Quick money only acts as an answer, not a solution to your financial problems.

 The solution is a long-term answer to a problem.
-For example, if you don’t money, looking for a job where you will earn a monthly income will help you out of the problem.
+For example, if you don’t have money, looking for a job where you will earn a monthly income will help you out of the problem.
 It’s, therefore, beneficial to have a proper mindset about money.
 Fast money is surely something that shouldn’t preoccupy your mind.

 Thirdly, building wealth is a gradual process.
 It’s not a sprint.
-If you want to get rich, you have to layout strategies for walking your way to wealth.
+If you want to get rich, you have to lay out strategies for walking your way to wealth.
 It involves changing your mindset to start investing as opposed to thinking about quick money.